-IXON Cloud consists of \sim 150 Linux-based servers, located primarily in the EU.
+IXON Cloud consists of $\sim$ 200 Linux-based servers, located primarily in the EU.
 These servers are provided by hosting providers, after which proprietary IXON software is installed.
-At a minimum, each provider used to host IXON Cloud servers is ISO 27001-certified and GDPR-compliant.
+At a minimum, each provider used to host IXON Cloud servers is ISO 27001 and SOC2 certified at a minimum.
+They are also GDPR compliant.